futu2/teta/doc/TYPES.md

 If you are looking for compiler-internal IR types such as `ExprNode`, `Stage`, or `QuerySpec`, see `doc/DEV_GUIDE.md`.
 For a more formal statement of the EDSL type judgments and preservation rules, see `doc/TYPE_SYSTEM.md`.
+For the full API signatures, see `doc/API.md`.
+For the full API signatures, see `doc/API.md`.

 ## Quick mental model